Kenneling/Crate Training Your Puppy

 Crates for Dogs with Separation Anxiety

 Separation anxiety is a major issue facing a good number of dog owners.
 When a dog has separation anxiety it is likely that they will try and escape from their crate.
 This can cause damage to the crate, allow them to damage your home, or injure themselves escaping or after they have escaped.
 If your pup is having separation anxiety, we highly recommend that you work with an experienced trainer immediately.
 You can request a quote from us for our training services.
+For separation anxiety we would always recommend that you start with In-Home training as opposed to a Board and Train Program, this will allow the trainer to see and address the issue first hand where it is occurring and give you the best advice.
+They will likely recommend utilizing the crate to help the dog overcome the anxiety and have plenty of home work for you to do!
 The Empire Pro Select Crate is great for dogs that have a history of trying to break out and the price is extremely reasonable.
 Our company has around 40 of these crates and have never had an issue with them.
 We do recommend them to clients when their dogs have separation anxiety.
 The bars on these crates are made of a thicker material and do not bend easily.
 They also have a crate pan underneath a grid of bars.
 This keeps the dog from being able to push the tray out and escape out of the bottom of the crate.

 Best Crate for Traveling with your Pup

-If you travel with your dog and want a tough crate that can be used at home and in a vehicle, then check out the Dakota 283 G3.
-In addition to the Dakota G3 there are great options for traveling in Veri-Kennels.
+If you travel with your dog and want a tough crate that can be used at home and in a vehicle, then check out our top pick for traveling Gunner G1.
+In addition to the Gunner G1 there are great options for traveling in Veri-Kennels.
 These are plastic kennels that usually have a wire door and can be utilized on planes but are also easy to place in SUVs and even some sedans for road trips with your dog.
 They tend to be lightweight and are very easy to carry and move.

 Another reason that crating is important if you ever feel like you might travel is that many boarding facilities utilize crates for your dog while you are gone.
 It is possible to find a boarding facility that doesn't use crates, if you are looking for this, make sure to search for Doggie Suites.
 If your dog has never been crated this could be a big issue when you go to leave them.
 Some people might say they won't board their pup, but just know that something will generally come up in life where this has to happen.
 Having the ability to easily crate your dog will put your mind at ease if boarding is ever necessary.